 Damaged Roof Flashings

 Another issue that is common in commercial roof repair is damaged roof flashing.
 Flashing describes the metal pieces installed around conjoining areas on the roof, such as chimneys, skylights, roof edges, and interior walls.

 Improper installation, weather, and age can cause the flashing to become damaged – resulting in a leak.

 As you can see, there are a lot of places where commercial roofs are vulnerable to leaks.
 One possibility is a damaged roof membrane caused by wind, heavy foot traffic, mechanical damage, or another unknown cause.
-To repair the roofing membrane, reach out to a company well versed in all commercial roofing systems.
+Reach out to a company well-versed in all commercial roofing systems to repair the roofing membrane.